Birth control is not controversial: 99 percent of sexually active women use it at some point in their lives.*

-The Advancing Contraceptive Coverage and Economic Security in our State (ACCESS) Law ensures that all insurance carriers in Massachusetts provide all FDA-approved contraceptive methods with no copay.
+Signed into law on November 20, 2017, the Advancing Contraceptive Coverage and Economic Security in our State (ACCESS) Law ensures that all insurance carriers in Massachusetts provide all FDA-approved contraceptive methods with no copay.

 Massachusetts residents and their legislators have sent the Trump administration a strong message: Access to affordable contraception is a basic human right, and is crucial for the economic empowerment of women and their families.

 About The ACCESS Law